LLMs Homogenize Values in Constructive Arguments on Value-Laden Topics: Methods

 \section{Methods}

-To address our research questions, we conducted a three-phase study (see Figure~\ref{fig:methods}) with participants from two different cultures: India and the United States (US), who are known to differ in value priorities~\cite{singh1962comparative}.
-In the first phase, we examined which values participants emphasize when writing constructively on value-laden topics.
+To address our research questions, we conducted a three-phase study (see Figure~\ref{fig:methods}) with participants from two different cultures: India and the United States (US).
+We selected these countries as representatives of individualist (US) and collectivist (India) cultures, who are known to have different value priorities~\cite{singh1962comparative}.
+In the first phase, we examined which values participants emphasize when writing comments on value-laden topics.
 In the second phase, we analyzed how these underlying values change when LLM rewrites people's comments constructively.
-In the third phase, we investigated which type of comment: human or LLM-written people find more aligned with their values.
+In the third phase, we investigated what type of comment: human or LLM-written people find more aligned with their values.
 The study protocol was approved by the institutional review board at our institution.